Beginner New to Orienteering?

 Make sure you have everything you need for your course before setting off for the Start.
-You should have a map (only at a very low key event.
-You are more likely to have to collect your map at the Start – check this though), loose control descriptions (again you may get these at the start), compass, electronic timing device (SI Card) for your finger, or a control card if you are to be punching manually, and you should be wearing appropriate clothing.
+You should have a compass, electronic timing device (SI Card) for your finger, or a control card if you are to be punching manually, and you should be wearing appropriate clothing.

 You may go through a series of up to 4 ‘boxes’ marked with tape on the ground.
 You move through at minute intervals before starting.
 When you reach the Start line and are told by the Starter that you can go, make sure you punch the electronic Start box to start your electronic timing.
-Pick up your map, if you don’t have it already and find the Start triangle on the map.
+Pick up your map, and find the Start triangle on the map.
 You need to match this with what you see at the Start Kite on the ground.

 From the Start Triangle you then make your way to control 1 marked on your map.
 When you get there, check the control number matches number 1 on your control descriptions then punch it.
 Move on to control 2 and so on until you’ve visited each control on your course in order.
 Remember that if you are an experienced runner, but new to orienteering, you may be able to run much faster than you can keep in touch with the map!

 You could go straight back to the last control you visited and take it again from there or you could look around and find a very obvious feature on the ground and then find the same feature on the map.
 You should then be able to continue on your way.
-You must punch each control in order shown on the map and on the control descriptions i.e. 1,2,3,4 etc (not the numbers which identify the control as being the correct one when you reach it).
+For most courses, you must punch each control in order shown on the map and on the control descriptions i.e. 1,2,3,4 etc (not the numbers which identify the control as being the correct one when you reach it).
 You will be disqualified if you visit the controls in the wrong order – electronic punching checks this.
-If you punch the wrong control or miss one out it’s still ok so long as you go back to the last correct control and take it from there again.
+If you punch the wrong control or miss one out it’s still ok so long as you go back to the last correct control and take it again from there.

 Remember you haven’t actually finished your course until you punch the Finish.
 This means you must keep running after you’ve punched the last control as your timing doesn’t finish until you actually reach the Finish and punch it.
 You can then relax!